1995 Fox River Grove bus–train collision: Casualties

+Of the seven fatalities, five of the victims were buried in separate graves at Windridge Memorial Park and Nature Sanctuary in Cary, Illinois, one victim was interred at Memory Gardens Cemetery and one victim was interred at Shalom Memorial Park; both cemeteries are located in Arlington Heights, Illinois.

 Timeline

 All times are approximate, given in the National Transportation Safety Board (NTSB) report as the best approximation of when the events occurred as a result of their investigation.
 All times are given in Central Daylight Time.